-PREPARED BY: Shawn Putnam DATE: November 16, 2023

 General Information

 Property Owner: Carlyle Development, LLC

 Applicant (if other than owner):

 Project Name: The Paddocks at Camden

 Requested Action: Major subdivision

-Reason for Request: Residential development consisting of single-family houses and
+Reason for Request: Residential development consisting of single-family houses

-townhomes

-Location: 1128 Chesnut Street, 1130 Chesnut Street, 2200 Carter Street, 1886 Greene Street
+Location: 1128 Chesnut Street, 1130 Chesnut Street

-Extension

-Existing Zoning: R-10 (1886 Greene Street Extension), R-15 (2200 Carter Street), R-6 in county
+Existing Zoning: R-6 in county

-(1128 Chesnut Street, 1130 Chesnut Street).

-Size: All parcels combined = 310.88 acres
+Size: All parcels combined = 250.61 acres

 Existing Land Use: Equestrian training facility

 Surrounding Land Uses: North: Undeveloped

-South: Residential, recreation East: Residential, golf course

-West: Residential, Park
+South: Residential, recreation East: Residential, golf course West: Residential, Park

 Water Service Available: Yes

 Sewer Service Available: Yes

-Flood zone designation: A portion of property is in AE flood zone
+Flood zone designation: X (unshaded)

-Description of Project: Construct a development that contains a total of 795 lots; project
+Description of Project: Construct a development that contains a total of 352 single-family houses.

-includes single-family homes and townhomes.

-PREPARED BY: Shawn Putnam DATE: November 16, 2023

 Analysis

 Compliance with Design Standards and Required Improvements

 156.41 General Site Design Standards ОК

 156.42 Streets ОК

 156.43 Curb and Gutter ОК

 156.44 Signage and Names N/A

 156.45 Easements ОК

 156.46 Blocks ОК

 156.47 Lots ОК

 156.48 Sidewalks ОК

 156.52 Sanitary Sewer and Water Supply Systems ОК

 156.53 Fire Hydrants & Fire Department Access ОК

 156.54 Surveys and Markings ОК

 Review Committee Comments

 Fire: OK

 Historic Landmarks Commission: N/A

 Planning: OK

 Planning Commission: OK

 Public Works: OK

 Facts & Findings

-The proposed development is comprised of four parcels: 1128 Chesnut Street, 1130 Chesnut Street, 2200 Carter Street, 1886 Greene Street Extension.
-These parcels combined are approximately 310.88 acres.
+The proposed development is comprised of two parcels: 1128 Chesnut Street and 1130 Chesnut Street.
+These parcels combined are approximately 250.61 acres.
 The developer requested to convert the property into a residential development using the Master Planned District (MPD) zoning classification.
+The conceptual plan shows that development is currently only proposed for approximately 152 acres of the property.
+The remainder of the site will remain undeveloped until an amendment to the MPD is approved by City Council.
 The MPD designation provides flexibility in the development of land through an approved site plan.

 Overview

-The proposal calls for a total of 795 lots, which includes 140 townhomes and 655 single-family homes.
-Based on the total acreage of the site, this will result in a density of 2.56 units/acre.
+The proposal calls for a total of 352 single-family homes on approximately 152 acres.
+Based on the total acreage of the site, this will result in a density of 2.31 units/acre.
 This density is comparable to the 2.5 units/acre maximum density in an R-15 zoning district.
 This is also a lower density than other developments recently approved, such as Meadow Springs (4.01 units/acre), Carriagebrook (2.87 units/acre), and Oldfield Plantation (4.52 units/acre).
-The
+The developer expects a 7-10 year period for total build out of the project.
+Lots for the single-family homes will range from approximately 7,000 square feet to 14,000 square feet.

+The proposed minimum setbacks for the single-family homes are 15 feet (front), 5 feet (side) and 20 feet (rear).
+The MPD zoning requires a minimum 20 foot natural buffer around the perimeter of the entire project site.
+The site plan complies with that requirement, and the buffer exceeds 20 feet in several areas.

+Open Space

+The development includes approximately 45.74 acres of open space.
+This is approximately 32% of the total area of the site.
+Section 157.140(A)(1) requires developments with more than 20 single-family dwellings to have a minimum of 10% of the total area as open space.
+None of the development encroaches into the wetlands area.
+The open space also include approximately 0.55 miles of trails, and this will include a connection to the trail in Scott Park.
+The development will also include a clubhouse, pool and pickleball courts.
+All amenities and open space will be maintained by an established homeowners association.

+Traffic Impacts